 Lotus Corniculatus Facts

-- Lotus Corniculatus serves as the scientific name of a stunning and extremely unusual small flowering plant.
-It also goes by several common names.
-These include the birdsfoot deervetch, and even the comical sounding eggs and bacon.
+- The term of Lotus Corniculatus serves as the scientific name of a stunning and extremely unusual, small flowering plant.
+It also goes by several common names, though.
+These include the birdsfoot deervetch, and even the comical eggs and bacon.

 - But, regardless of the name one uses for it, the gorgeous plant remains a true marvel of Nature.
-This actually holds true for reasons other than just its beauty.
+This actually holds true for reasons other than just its beauty, however.
 Believe it or not, the stunning species actually constitutes a member of the pea family.

-- However, you do not want to eat it, regardless of its remarkable visual appeal.
-That’s due to an astonishing fact.
-That’s the fact that this little beauty actually contains naturally occurring trace amounts of the deadly chemical cyanide.
+- You do not want to eat it, though, regardless of its remarkable visual appeal.
+That’s due to one very astonishing fact.
+That’s the startling fact that this botanical beauty actually contains naturally occurring trace amounts of the deadly chemical cyanide.

-- In extremely small amounts, however, this beautiful and remarkable species does have some medicinal uses.
-To the great surprise of many people, though, the beautiful plant also actually gets widely used as a source of forage for livestock.
+- In extremely small amounts, however, this beautiful and remarkable species has some specific medicinal uses.
+To the great surprise of many people, though, the beautiful plant also actually gets widely used as a source of forage for many types of livestock.

-- The majority of animal kept as livestock, fortunately for them, have an advantage over human beings.
-That’s true since many of these animals can eat the beautiful yet dangerous Lotus Corniculatus without incurring any harmful effects.
+- The majority of animal species kept as livestock, fortunately for them, have an advantage over human beings.
+That’s true since many of these animals can eat the beautiful, yet quite dangerous, Lotus Corniculatus without incurring harmful effects.

-- Most animals have a much greater natural tolerance for small concentrations of cyanide than homo sapiens.
-Fortunately, the lovely flora also has a comparatively wide range of distribution.
-Therefore, the IUCN has no listing for it.
+- As a rule, most animals have a much greater natural tolerance for small concentrations of cyanide than homo sapiens.
+Fortunately, the flora also has a comparatively wide range of natural distribution.
+The IUCN therefore currently has no listing for it.

 Related Articles